Introduction of Mullein:Herb of Flannel Mullein or candleflower.

 Botanical description: Verbascum thapsus is a biennial herb, it grows up to 1.5 meters.
 The whole plant is covered with dense and thick light gray-yellow stellate hairs.
 Basal leaves and lower cauline leaves are oblanceolate-oblong, up to 15 cm long, about 6 cm wide, the apex is tapered, base tapering into stalk-like, margins are with shallow crenations; upper cauline leaves reduced to oblong to ovate-oblong, the base extends into narrow wings.

 Ecological environment: Verbascum thapsus grows in hillside grassland, riparian grassland, and wasteland.
-It is widely distributed in the Northern Hemisphere, in China it grows in the west including Tibet and southwest areas with an altitude of 1,400~3,200 meters.
+It is widely distributed in the Northern Hemisphere, in China it grows in the west including Tibet and southwest areas at altitudes of 1,400~3,200 meters.

 Growth characteristics: Verbascum thapsus prefers a warm, sunny, and relatively dry environment.
 Loose, fertile sandy soil is better.